 Neck joints (also known as cervical vertebrae)

-Cervical pain can be caused by damage or injury to any of the seven cervical vertebrae.
-These seven vertebrae are counted from the bottom of your skull (C1 & C2) to the middle of your torso (where the thoracic vertebrae start).
-The structure of the C1 and C2 vertebrae are unique, compared to the other vertebrae.
-C1 and C2 join to form a pivot joint, which allows you to rotate your head from side to side, for example; when following the ball during a tennis match.
-The vertebrae of C3 to C7 look similar in shape, these vertebrae assist you in looking up or down or bending your neck to touch shoulder with your ear.
+Cervical pain could be caused by damage done to any one of the seven cervical vertebrae.
+These seven vertebrae are counted from the bottom of your skull (C1 & C2) to the middle of your torso (where the thoracic vertebrae starts).
+Compared to the other vertebrae, the structure of C1 and C2 are unique,.
+C1 and C2 joins to form a pivot joint, which allows you to rotate your head from side to side, for example; when following the ball during a tennis match.
+The vertebrae of C3 to C7 look similar in shape.
+These vertebrae assist you in looking up and down or when bend your neck to touch your shoulder with your ear.
 All the joints (C1 to C7) need to work in harmony and naturally form a curve, called the cervical lordosis.
 Injury, damage or displacement (in the curve) of any one of these joints can cause a sore neck.

 Interesting fact: The C1 cervical vertebrae is named “Atlas” after the Titan warrior who is condemned to carry the heavens on his shoulders by Zeus, in Greek mythology.

 Between each of the previously mentioned cervical vertebra is a disc (except for C1 and C2).
 These discs are circular in shape and have a tough (stringy) outer layer to protect a soft gel-like inner.
-When your neck joints are put under pressure (or twist and bend in tricky positions), these discs absorb the tension and act as shock absorbers.
+When your neck joints are put under pressure (or twist and bend in tricky positions), these discs absorb the shock and tension.
 Neck discs are prone to tearing.
 A bulging neck disc can limit the space meant for nerves, essentially pinching the nerve.
 A pinched nerve is commonly known as a “slipped disc” and can be very dangerous.

 Spinal cord & nerves

 A round channel is seen when looking at your spine from above.
 This ‘hole’ runs from your brain to your lower back and provides the space needed for your nerves (grouped together to form your spinal cord).
-Above (C1 to C7) or below (C7) each vertebra the nerves branch out, forming nerve roots.
+Above (C1 to C7) or below (C7) each vertebra, nerves branch out to form nerve roots.
 These nerve roots merge and divert to supply and relay messages of sensation from limbs (like your arms) to the brain.

 Neck blood vessels

-Alongside the vertebrae run important blood vessels supplying your brain with oxygen rich blood.
+Alongside the vertebrae run important blood vessels which supplies your brain with rich, oxygen filled, blood.
 Interrupting the blood supply is potentially devastating.
-Blockages in the vessels or pooling of blood (in the tissues) can put pressure on the other neck structures causing pain.
+Blockages in the vessels or pooling of blood (in the tissues) can put pressure on the other neck structures, which would cause pain.
 Blood vessels nearest to your skin’s surface are in the area just below your jawbone, where you can feel your pulse (if you press gently with your index finger).

 Sudden neck pain can be the result of a muscle spasm.
 Neck muscles attach to the skull and vertebrae in layers.
 Muscles pull together or stretch in harmony to create movement.
 Neck muscles spasm for protection or because of sudden or prolonged tension.
-When neck muscles are injured through neck muscle strain (e.g. whiplash during a car accident).
-Cilliers & Swart Physiotherapists diagnose and treat your neck muscle injury.
+When neck muscles are injured through neck muscle strain (e.g. whiplash during a car accident), Cilliers & Swart Physiotherapists will be able to diagnose and treat your neck muscle injury.